metagenomics/metagenomics-tk/docs/tutorials/tutorial2/reads_to_genomes.md

 !!! question "Task 2"

-    Change to the directory of the Toolkit session.
+    Change into the directory of the Toolkit session.
     ```BASH
     cd /vol/volume/sessions/metagenomics_metagenomics-tk
     ```